 One lesser known part of the RPA was the Rationalist Benevolent Fund, a charitable arm established after the First World War for the "relief of distressed rationalists".
 In an age when welfare services and relief were often provided by the church, it seems that the trustees of the RPA sought to provide a similar service for its members, who would not have wished to turn to religious organisations in order to make ends meet.
 In 1992 the RBF was wound up and its funds and function transferred to a new charity, the Rationalist Trust, which was committed to the wider charitable objective of advancing rationalism, humanism and education.

-In 2002 the RT was succeeded by the Rationalist Association and the RPA's membership was transferred to this new body, the RPA itself becoming dormant.
-The RA is a charity whose aims are to promote reason and evidence-based understanding in the understanding of life.
-A great deal of this work is done through the publication of New Humanist, but also through other channels such as public lectures and discussions, the publication of books and raising funds and support for Mustard Seed, a humanist school in Uganda.
+In 2002 the Rationalist Trust was succeeded by the Rationalist Association and the RPA's membership was transferred to this new body, the RPA itself becoming dormant.
+The RA is a charity whose aims are to promote reason and evidence-based understanding of life.
+A great deal of this work is done through the publication of New Humanist, a website and blog, and also public lectures and events and raising funds, for example for secular humanist schools in Uganda.